Polymer/old-docs-site/faq.md

 #### I get errors when trying to use external stylesheets in my element definition or using `<link rel="import">` with external files.

 Unfortunately, this is a limitation of the HTML Import spec and the polyfill follows suit.
 The polyfill uses XHR to pull down resources defined in an `<element>` definition.
-External resources will fail if they are not [CORS-enabled](http://www.html5rocks.com/tutorials/cors/).
+External resources will fail if they are not [CORs-enabled](http://www.html5rocks.com/tutorials/cors/).

-To link in external stylesheets, you can use `@import` in a `<style>` with `polymer-scope="global"`:
+For stylesheets that are not same domain or CORs-enabled, you can use `@import` in a `<style>` with `polymer-scope="global"`:

     <element name="x-blink">
     <style polymer-scope="global">